profusion/apollo-federation-file-upload/README.md

-# Apollo federation file upload
+# Apollo Federation file upload

 This library makes it easier to support file uploads to your federated micro-services.
 It uses the [Apollo](https://www.apollographql.com/docs/apollo-server/data/file-uploads/) server's solution.
-It works by simple redirecting the file uploaded stream to the micro-service.
+It works by simply redirecting the file uploaded stream to the micro-service.
-This package do not use third-party services to send the package to your micro-services.
+This package does not use third-party services to send the package to your micro-services.

 ## Using HTTP Transfer-Encoding: chunked

-By default the FileUploadDataSource will use chunked transfers and we advice that you do not change this setup.
-However, for some reason you can't support this kind of transfer one can provide the `useChunkedTransfer` option to the `FileUploadDataSource` constructor as `false` to do not use chunked transfer (See the example below on how to set this property).
+By default, the `FileUploadDataSource` uses chunked transfers; we advise that you do not change this setup.
+However, for some reason you can't support this kind of transfer, one can provide the `useChunkedTransfer` option to the `FileUploadDataSource` constructor as `false` to not use chunked transfer (See the example below on setting this property).
-Be advised once again, that this can lead to DDOS attacks.
+Be advised once again that this can lead to DDOS attacks.

 ## Example

-On your Gateway you must add the FileUploadDataSource in order to the micro-service be able to receive the uploaded file(s).
+On your Gateway, you must add the `FileUploadDataSource` in order to the micro-service be able to receive the uploaded file(s).